mikaelvesavuori/azure-functions-starter/README.md

 Please see the final section for warning, issues and things to know when dealing with Azure Functions through Serverless Framework.

+_This repo will most likely require Node 14+ if you want to just start with no changes on your part!_

 **Stack**:

 - [Serverless Framework](https://www.serverless.com)